ZeyQuanC/AnimeLock/README.md

   - Popular Anime, user Recent Activity, and recommended shows.

 - Watchlist Screen
-   - user can categorized anime by Watching,Completed, Plan to watch, and Dropped.
+   - User can categorized anime by Watching,Completed, Plan to watch, and Dropped.

 - Discovery Screen
-   - user can browse featured, Trending, and differernt Genres.
+   - User can browse featured, Trending, and differernt Genres.

 - Community Screen
   - Users can communicate with eachother.

 - Planner/Calendar Screen
+  - Show users planned events.

 - Manga Screen
-  - user can browse manga Featured, different Genres, Recently Updated, and Recommended for you.
+  - User can browse manga Featured, different Genres, Recently Updated, and Recommended for you.

 - Overview Screen
   - Shows user a more detailed view of anime or manga once clicked.

 - Add to watchlist Screen
-  - user can add/save anime or manga to watchlist (can back out of save).
+  - User can add/save anime or manga to watchlist (can back out of save).